Program Overview

 Despite the wealth of clinical opportunities our program offers, our focus is on quality, not quantity.
 We strive to ensure that clinical responsibilities leave plenty of time for fellows to delve into the conceptual, methodological, evidentiary, and philosophical underpinnings of geriatric psychiatry, especially with respect to the unique mechanisms by which mental disorders present in late life, and the barriers (patient, provider, system, and societal) to delivery of quality care to older adults.

-Didactic teaching centers on a directed reading syllabus of curated, original source references, covering the gamut from seminal articles in the field to reports of cutting-edge research.
+Didactic teaching centers on a directed reading syllabus of curated, original source references, covering the gamut from seminal articles in the field to cutting-edge research.
 All have been selected to stay up to date and to stimulate discussion about what makes both geriatric patients and our sub-specialty’s approach to evaluating and treating them differently.
 We want you to feel fully prepared to step into the new and evolving roles geriatric psychiatrists will fill in the future healthcare delivery system.